top of page

 About

-Resilient Roots is a community-based education and leadership fellowship that builds resident knowledge, confidence, and capacity around shoreline restoration and climate adaptation.
+Resilient Roots is a community-based education and leadership program that builds resident knowledge, confidence, and capacity around shoreline restoration and climate adaptation.

 Grounded in Environmental Justice principles and aligned with Port of Oakland priorities, the program supports frontline community members in understanding climate risks, interpreting technical information, and communicating adaptation strategies to peers, decision-makers, and the broader public.